 30. The final two sentences of paragraph 57.4.3 are denied.
 By the statement at paragraph 110 of his witness statement, Mr Michael Quinn implied that P&ID had acquired the site from the Cross Rivers State Government.
 He gave this evidence intending to persuade the Tribunal that P&ID was a legitimate engineering firm that was ready and able to perform the GSPA (when it was not).
-In fact, P&ID had not paid the required fee for the land and the provisional allocation by the local government had therefore lapsed.
+In fact, P&ID had not paid the required fee for the land and the provisional allocation by the local government had therefore lapsed prior to P&ID purporting to accept FRN's alleged breach of the GSPA.